Save Lives for a Living — STAT!

 Tuition & Other Costs

 The tuition for the credit-free course is $700.
 This doesn't include clinical requirements and textbooks.
 The drug screening and background check together cost about $150.
 The required texts for the course cost approximately $300.
-The cost of the National Registry EMT Written Exam is $104

 The student is responsible for full payment at the start of class.
 Upon successful completion of the state exam, many volunteer agencies may request reimbursement for your tuition through the NYS Bureau of Emergency Medical Services.
 You must have a NYS Department of Health 3312 form on file at the start of the class to be eligible.